Likelihood ratio test for structural changes in factor models: Introduction

-We consider a (quasi-) likelihood ratio (LR) test.
-The present research is motivated by the recent study of Duan, Bai and Han (2022, DBH hereafter), who show that the quasi-maximum likelihood (QML) estimator of the break point is consistent when the subsample covariances of pseudo-factors are singular.
-By consistency we mean that the estimated break date being exactly equal to the true break date has a probability approaching to 1, as the sample size grows.
+We consider a (quasi-)LR test.
+Our research is motivated by Duan, Bai, and Han (2022, DBH hereafter), who show that the quasi-maximum likelihood (QML) estimator of the break point is consistent when the subsample covariances of the pseudo-factors are singular.
+By consistency, we mean that the probability that the estimated break date is exactly equal to the true break date approaches one as the sample size grows.
 This implies a faster rate than the usual $T$-consistency in terms of break fractions.

-By construction, the LR test statistic is equal to likelihood function evaluated at the estimated break point estimator.
-Thus, the faster convergence of the QML break estimator (under the alternative) is expected to correspond to a more powerful test for the LR statistic.
-In contrast, the sup-Wald or sup-LM statistics of CDG and HI do not generate consistency estimators for the break point under the alternative.
+By construction, the LR test statistic is equal to the likelihood function evaluated at the estimated break point estimator.
+Thus, the faster convergence of the QML break estimator (under the alternative) is expected to correspond to a more powerful test of the LR statistic.
+In contrast, the sup-Wald and sup-LM statistics of CDG (2014) and HI do not generate consistent estimators for the break point under the alternative.
 Therefore, these tests are less powerful than the LR statistic.